omais-shafi/omais-shafi.github.io/_pages/about.md

-⸻
+---

 permalink: /

-title: “”
+title: ""

-excerpt: “CPU Architect at Arm Cambridge”
+excerpt: "CPU Architect at Arm Cambridge"

 author_profile: true

 redirect_from:

-* /about/
+  - /about/

-* /about.html
+  - /about.html

-⸻
+---

 Hello